 Improve the quality of the collection, its care and accessibility

 Improve our business and sustainability

 Dr Bruce Hucker

 Dr Brian Young

-MOTAT is grateful for the support provided by Regional Facilities Auckland and the ratepayers of Auckland.
+MOTAT is grateful for the support provided by Auckland Unlimited and the ratepayers of Auckland.